 Antonelli made a huge amount of progress

 It rained during the Moto3 qualifying session which meant that riders where prohibited from maintaining their pace sustained in Free Practice.
-Niccolo Antonelli (Ongetta Rivacold) is usually among the front runners however he only managed to qualify in thirtieth due to a crash during the session.
+Niccolo Antonelli (Ongetta Rivacold) is usually among the front runners however he only managed to qualify in 30th due to a crash during the session.

 His experience paid off though and a great start allowed him to gain seven places on the first lap.
 During the second lap he gained four places, another four during the third lap and three more positions by lap eight.
-By lap nine he was in eleventh and able to battle with a group of riders that included rookie Nicolo Bulega (Sky Racing Team VR46), Bastianini and Kornfeil.
+By lap nine he was in 11th and able to battle with a group of riders that included rookie Nicolo Bulega (Sky Racing Team VR46), Bastianini and Kornfeil.

 Huge save from Bulega

-Bulega experienced a ‘wobble’ when he ran wide into the red marked area of the track (used to determine over-use of the track by officials), he was in the process of adjusting himself on his 250cc KTM due to his great height but managed to straighten up and readjust himself so he was steam-lined again.
+Bulega experienced a ‘wobble’ when he ran wide into the red marked area of the track (used to determine over-use of the track by officials), he was in the process of adjusting himself on his 250cc KTM due to his great height but managed to straighten up and readjust himself so he was slip-streamed again.

 Dangerous crash as oncomers narrowly avoid bike on the loose

-Karel Hanika (Platinum Bay Real Estate) fell off on lap eleven at turn sixteen of the circuit; he seemed unhurt.
+Karel Hanika (Platinum Bay Real Estate) fell off on lap 11 at turn 16 of the circuit; he seemed unhurt.
 Antonelli unfortunately also crashed out of the race with just two laps remaining when the rear end of his Honda slid ejecting him from the bike.
 The track is mainly designed for cars and the direction the bike slid meant it went across the track narrowly missing Quartararo who followed Antonelli.
 There was nothing Antonelli could do as all his hopes of returning to the track were ruined as he remained on the opposite side of the road to his bike.

 Binder looked strong at the end of the race as he was in pursuit of Oettl; Oettl appeared more settled on track.
-In true Moto3 fashion Binder used the slip-of Oettl to overtake him on the back straight gaining enough distance to avoid being out-braked as they entered the turn.
+In true Moto3 fashion Binder used the slipstream of Oettl to overtake him on the back straight gaining enough distance to avoid being out-braked as they entered the turn.